 Patients With ALS Now Qualify for Medical Marijuana in Ohio

+Amyotrophic lateral sclerosis is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to ALS can schedule their appointment now.
 Amyotrophic lateral sclerosis (ALS) is an umbrella term used for a group of neurological disorders involving voluntary muscle movement.
 ALS is part of a larger group of conditions referred to as motor neuron diseases.
 All motor neuron diseases are related to the gradual deterioration, and eventual death, of motor neurons, which are responsible for connecting the brain with voluntary muscles.

 ALS entered the public consciousness with the viral “ice bucket challenge.”
 According to the ALS Association, challenge videos uploaded to Facebook received billions of views, greatly increasing awareness for the condition.
 This is great news, as there tends to not be much awareness of this condition, as there are only about 20,000 individuals with ALS in the United States.